Beaujon Hospital

 The Beaujon Hospital (Hôpital Beaujon) is located in Clichy, Paris, France and is operated by APHDP.
 It was named after Nicolas Beaujon, an eighteenth-century French banker.
 It opened in 1935 and was designed by Jean Walter.

+In 2023, the project to merge the Bichat–Claude Bernard Hospital and the Beaujon Hospital to create the Grand Paris-Nord Hospital in Saint-Ouen was cancelled.